-This is important as it will help you know the width of the strips to cut for the base of the spirit level, which is 36 mm (2 times the thickness of the 18 mm plywood)
+This is important as it will help you know the width of the strips to cut for the base of the DIY spirit level.
+In my case, this was 36 mm (1.418 Inch) (2 times the thickness of the 18 mm (0.709 Inch) plywood).

-For the base, you will need 4 layers of plywood.
+To make the base of this DIY spirit level, you will need 4 layers of plywood.

-After sanding the strips, I joined them together with wood glue.
+After sanding the strips with my orbital sander, I joined them together with wood glue.

 Don’t just use any wood glue for your projects!

 To find out which different types exist and for which applications wood glue serve, check out my blog Understanding Wood Glue + 8 awesome tricks you should know.